 Patricia is a clinical social worker and accredited family mediator with more than 30 years of experience.
 She has worked in children’s mental health, education and private practice.
 Patricia provides adolescent, adult and family counselling addressing a broad range clinical issues.
 She offers consultation, professional development and training to educators, health care and mental health workers.
 She also speaks to elementary and high school parent communities on raising resilient children and teens.
 Patricia is a family mediator and a member of the Waterloo Region Collaborative Law Association.
 She promotes positive alternative dispute resolution strategies to help divorcing parents and families with a range of divorce related services, including: creating parenting plans, divorce coaching, adjustment counselling with children and teens, parenting coordination and family reunification.

-Nancy believes strongly in continuing education.
-She holds a Bachelor of Arts degree from the University of Waterloo, a Master’s degree in Leadership from University of Guelph, an Adult Teacher/Trainer certificate from Conestoga College, a Management and Leadership certificate from Laurier’s Faculty of Social Work, and is an alumnus of Leadership Waterloo Region.
-Passionate about coaching and mentoring others, Nancy has been a field supervisor for the Bachelor of Social Work program at Renison College, University of Waterloo for over five years and has also supervised MSW students from University of Windsor.
-She regularly does presentations for classes at both local universities and the local college.
+Education: Bachelor of Arts degree from the University of Waterloo, Master of Arts degree in Leadership from University of Guelph, Adult Teacher/Trainer certificate from Conestoga College, Management and Leadership certificate from Laurier’s Faculty of Social Work, and is an alumnus of Leadership Waterloo Region.

 Thomas Brown is a social worker and director of clinical supervision at Qualia Counselling Services, where he offers the gold standard for CBT clinical supervision to Qualia and community clinicians.
 In addition to providing CBT supervision, Thomas continues to pursue his CBT passion by treating clients and delivering the cognitive behaviour interventions to those dealing with mental health challenges and life stressors.